Complete Guide on Human Anatomy with Parts, Names & Diagram

 1 / 10

-1. What is the roof of your mouth called?
+What is the floor of the mouth?

 2 / 10